 We encourage parents to first review our website to learn more about our programs, rates and staff.
 We then ask that parents e-mail or call us to arrange for a tour of the school.
 This tour will be arranged during school hours and we ask that both parents and their child attend if at all possible, to allow everyone to experience the Montessori environment.
-Once a family has decided that they would like to be placed on our waitlist, we require the completion of an Application for Waitlist form, along with a non-refundable application fee of $50.
+Once a family has decided that they would like to be placed on our waitlist, we require the completion of an Application for Waitlist form, along with a non-refundable application fee of $75.
 This is a one-time, per family fee.
 We will then place the child on our waitlist and send an offer or enrolment if or when a suitable space becomes available.
-To confirm an offer of enrolment, we require a completed Acceptance of Enrolment form, as well as a non-refundable deposit of one month's tuition fees.
-Our classes can only accommodate up to 12 toddlers and 24 Casa students, so we strongly encourage those who are interested to apply as soon as possible.
+To confirm an offer of enrolment, we require a completed Acceptance of Enrolment form, as well as a tuition deposit to hold your child's place at the school.
+Our classes can only accommodate up to 12 toddlers and 24 Casa students, and we usually have more applicants than spaces, so we strongly encourage those who are interested to apply as soon as possible.

 No, they are not.
-The name “Montessori” was never copyrighted so it is possible for schools to call themselves Montessori schools without actually having any kind of Montessori programming, materials or Montessori trained staff.
-It is important to do some research into what Montessori education is so that you can determine whether the school you are seeing follows the Montessori philosophy.
-Atlantic Montessori School will be looking toward future accreditation through the Canadian Council for Montessori Administrators (CCMA) and we will be doing our best to uphold Maria Montessori’s high standards of education.
+The name “Montessori” was never copyrighted so it is possible for schools to call themselves "Montessori" without actually having any kind of Montessori programming, materials or Montessori trained staff.
+It is important to do some research into what Montessori education is, so you can determine whether a Montessori school is following the philosophy and guidelines, as outlined by Dr. Maria Montessori.
+Atlantic Montessori School is the only CCMA Applicant Member school in Atlantic Canada and we are working toward future accreditation.
+The CCMA (Canadian Council for Montessori Administrators) promotes standards of excellence in Montessori education.

 Atlantic Montessori School is a non-denominational school.
 There are some religiously affiliated Montessori schools in existence but Montessori schools exist on all continents of the world, in places with many different religious beliefs.
-In North America especially, most Montessori schools are non-denominational.
+In Canada, most Montessori schools are non-denominational.

 The Montessori philosophy is about allowing a child freedom within limits.
 Children in a Montessori classroom will have a long period of open work time in which they are free to choose from a large variety of developmentally appropriate materials to which they have been previously introduced.
 They will be free to choose where to work and with whom.
 They will not, however, be free to disturb the work of others or damage the materials or classroom environment.

-At first glance, a Montessori classroom will seem somewhat foreign, with all kinds of unusual–looking materials with uses that aren’t immediately obvious.
-Our teachers have had to train extensively to understand the materials so we wouldn’t expect parents to be familiar with them right away!
+At first glance, a Montessori classroom will seem somewhat unusual, with all kinds of materials with uses that aren’t immediately obvious.
+Our Montessori guides have trained extensively to understand the materials so we wouldn’t expect parents to be familiar with them right away!
 Rest assured, though, after your child tells you about “The Pink Tower", “The Brown Stair” or “Trinomial Cube” a few times, you’ll start to learn the lingo.
-If you’re ever in need of any clarification, your child’s directress would be happy to answer any questions.
+If you’re ever in need of any clarification, your child’s Montessori guide would be happy to answer any questions.